mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 * How long we can use it for
 * How much we’ll pay them for the use
 * Whether or not we’re the only ones who can use the work
-* What we can do with it
+* What we can do with the work
 * Any restrictions on our use (for example, that we can use it online but not on a billboard)

 A common license will read something like this:

 “You grant MailChimp a perpetual, worldwide, non-exclusive, royalty free license to display, distribute, and publish the Work in our marketing in any medium now known or later developed.”

-If you need to get a copyright license for work at MailChimp, please contact the legal team.
-If someone outside of MailChimp asks to use our copyrighted work, please contact the legal team.
+If you need to get a copyright license for work at MailChimp or if someone outside of MailChimp asks to use our copyrighted work, please contact the legal team.

 ### Social media and copyright